 Payments for these loans can be made quarterly or half yearly and the loans are available in US Dollars, Hong Kong Dollars, New Zealand Dollars, Great British Pounds, Singapore Dollars or Euro Currency.
 Normal loan assessment criteria applies.

-A bridging loan is utilised for those borrowers that have an existing loan and need short term finance to purchase their new property prior to their existing one selling.
+A Bridging Loan is utilised for those borrowers who have an existing loan and need short term finance to purchase their new property prior to their existing one selling.

-Lo Doc and No Doc loans are predominately for the self employed borrower that for one reason or other is unable to substantiate their income.
+Lo Doc and No Doc loans are predominately for the self employed borrower that for one reason or another, is unable to substantiate their income.